The Ignosaurus (Latin: Ignosaurus Status Quo) is a beast that lurks in the shadow of Marketing.

 At MarketingProfs, we found something similar: Half of us worry we don’t know as much as our peers.
 We fear we are being left behind.

 So what does the Ignosaurus do…?
 It maintains the status quo.
-It doesn’t see opportunity to level up.
+It doesn’t see an opportunity to level up.
 It does what it’s always done.

 It puts in ZERO effort to experiment, to attempt new things.
 Because the Ignosaurus is seriously unmotivated.